Bible Verses

 50 Bible Verses About Superstition

-10 Bible Verses on Superstition and Idolatry
+10 Bible Verses About Superstition, Omens, and Idolatry

 1) Exodus 20:3-5